Contact A Lawyer

 Have A Potential Case Reviewed By An Attorney

-After an FDA advisory panel decided to approve the medication in April 2012, the consumer watchdog group Public Citizen predicted that there would be problems with Belviq, predicting that the diet drug would eventually be removed from the market like a number of other previously-approved weight-loss treatments.
+After an FDA advisory panel decided to approve the medication in April 2012, the consumer watchdog group Public Citizen warned there would be problems with Belviq, predicting the diet drug would eventually be removed from the market like a number of other previously-approved weight-loss treatments.

 In July 2019, an expert analysis of the CAMEILLIA-TIMI 61 Trial was published by the American College of Cardiology.
 The study looked at the effectiveness and side effects of Belviq, including the largest concern at the time: cardiovascular risks.